inspire-eu-validation/view-service/A.30.IR35.layer.keywordlist.node.md

-# A.33.IR33.layer.title.node
+# A.30.IR35.layer.keywordlist.node

-**Purpose**: Layer title is mapped with wms:Title.
-The harmonised title of a layer for an INSPIRE spatial data theme is defined by INS DS and shall be subject to multilingualism (translations shall appear in each mono-lingual capabilities localised documents).
+**Purpose**: Keywords shall be mapped to the wms:KeywordList element.

 **Prerequisites**